EdCommGlobal

 VOSD uses a concrete example: Edison Elementary in City Heights — a school where more than 90% of students qualify for free or reduced-price meals.
 By conventional expectation, its scores should be well below average.
 In reality, Edison has consistently ranked at the top of VOSD's Income vs. Test Score index for years, substantially outperforming.

 Many parents only track high school rankings, missing the middle school picture.
-VOSD shows that SDUHSD middle schools vary just as widely:
+VOSD shows that SDUHSD middle schools collectively outperform expectation — 4 out of 5 are positive, with CVMS and PTMS both in the +50 "unicorn" tier.

 EdComm's read: three cognitive upgrades for parents